Chrome (band): 1970s

 After recording Alien Soundtracks, John Lambdin left the band.
-Their third studio album, Half Machine Lip Moves, was released in 1979.
+Their third studio album, Half Machine Lip Moves, was released in 1979 taking influences from Germany's krautrock scene, particularly Neu! and Faust.
 Half Machine Lip Moves continued in the vein of the previous album, but heavier, with Creed's feedback guitar more to the fore.
 Edge's rough and ready drumming on this album included hitting pieces of scrap metal.
 Half Machine Lip Moves remains their best-known work.
 It was listed at No. 62 in The Wire list of "100 Records That Set the World on Fire (While No One Was Listening)", and was cited as the "beginning of industrial rock".

 Half Machine Lip Moves and their 1979 EP Read Only Memory cemented the band's growing reputation in the UK and led to the band being signed to Beggars Banquet Records for their fourth album, Red Exposure.
 By this time Chrome consisted solely of Edge and Creed.
 The album marked a move away from the more frenetic style of the two previous albums, with more use of drum machines and synthesizers.

+1980s

 In 1980, Edge met singer Fabienne Shine, formerly of the band Shakin' Street, and married her two months later.
 She went on to collaborate with him on several Chrome albums; her vocals appear on the album 3rd from the Sun.

-After a further EP and single, Chrome again expanded to a quartet with the addition of the new rhythm section of John and Hilary Stench (real surname: Haines).
-This lineup existed circa 1980–1983, and produced the albums Blood on the Moon (1981) and 3rd from the Sun (1982), and the new material comprising the fifth LP of the 1982 Chrome Box set (subtitled Chronicles I and Chronicles II).
-The Chronicles material was also released in France as an album titled Raining Milk, and would later be reissued in much longer versions on the distinct albums Chronicles I and Chronicles II.
-The title track from 3rd from the Sun was covered by the band Prong on their 1989 album Beg to Differ.
+After a further EP and single, Chrome again expanded to a quartet with the addition of the new rhythm section of John and Hilary Stench (real surname: Hanes).
+This lineup existed circa 1980–1983, and produced the albums Blood on the Moon (1981) and 3rd from the Sun (1982), and the new material comprising the fifth and sixth LPs of the 1982 Chrome Box set (entitled Chronicles I and Chronicles II).
+Abbreviated versions of the Chronicles material was also released in France as an album entitled Raining Milk, and would later be reissued in their original longer versions on the distinct albums Chronicles I and Chronicles II.
+The title track from 3rd from the Sun was covered by the band Prong.
+It appeared on their album Force Fed (1989) and as a live version on Beg to Differ (1990), but in both cases only as a CD bonus track.

 In 1983, Edge moved to Paris.
 Shine introduced him to her band and a new lineup of Chrome was formed.
 Edge and his wife would later separate.
 Edge continued to release albums with various (mainly Europe-based) musicians under the Chrome moniker over the next decade.